By Isis Darios

-When staff get busy, tasks can be delayed or forgotten.
-With a guest communication platform, you can save time by automating certain messages and ensure guests receive important information at the right time.
+When staff gets busy, tasks can be delayed or forgotten.
+With a guest communication platform, you can save time by automating certain messages and ensuring guests receive important information at the right time.
 This includes reservation confirmations, pre-arrival messages, post-stay review requests, and special offers to return.

 Guest communication platforms